Iran's Economy, the Impact of the Nuclear Deal, and Sanctions

 On May 10, 2018, global oil prices reached $80 a barrel.
 Investors believe Iran's oil supply will dwindle once sanctions are reimposed.

 Iran's Role in the Middle East

 Iran supports disruption in Iraq, Syria, and anywhere else its fellow Shiites are fighting Sunni Muslims.
-Between 1980-88, Iran fought a war with Iraq that led to clashes between the U.S. Navy and Iranian military forces between 1987 and 1988.
+Between 1980 and 1988, Iran fought a war with Iraq that led to clashes between the U.S. Navy and Iranian military forces between 1987 and 1988.
 The United States designated Iran as a state sponsor of terrorism for its activities in Lebanon.

-Through much of the 1980s, the United States financed the Nicaraguan “contras” rebellion against the Sandinista government by secretly selling arms to Iran, leading to the Iran-Contra Scandal in 1986 which implicated members of the Reagan administration in illegal activities.
+Through much of the 1980s, the United States financed the Nicaraguan “contras” rebellion against the Sandinista government by secretly selling arms to Iran.
+This led to the Iran-Contra Scandal in 1986, which implicated members of the Reagan administration in illegal activities.

-The U.S. assisted the military activities of the Nicaraguan contra rebels during the prohibition on such aid (October 1984 to October 1986).
+From October 1984 to October 1986, the United States assisted the military activities of the Nicaraguan contra rebels during the prohibition on such aid.
 It financed this by selling U.S. arms to Iran in contravention of stated U.S. policy.
 That was also possibly in violation of arms-export controls.

 In late November 1986, Reagan administration officials announced that some of the proceeds from the sale of U.S. arms to Iran were used to fund the Contras.
-The Iran/Contra Report of Independent Counsel found that some of Reagan’s most senior advisers and some Cabinet members sitting on the National Security Council set up Oliver North and several other NSA employees as scapegoats to protect the Reagan administration in its final two years.
+The Iran/Contra Report of Independent Counsel found that some of Reagan’s advisers and Cabinet members sitting on the National Security Council were involved.
+They set up Oliver North and other National Security Agency employees as scapegoats to protect the Reagan administration.
 The report added that much of the best evidence of the cover-up was made in the last year of the Counsel’s investigation, too late for most prosecutions.